 Having a clear plan of how you’d like to enjoy retirement will help you to stay on track over the long term.
 Use our KiwiSaver calculator to check how your savings are tracking and how long they might last in retirement.

 The great thing about KiwiSaver is you can get more than just your contributions.
 You may also get:

 Choosing the right fund is an important part of achieving your savings goals.
-Use our Help me choose tool to see which fund we recommend for your investment timeframe.
+Use our simple Help Me Choose tool that makes choosing a fund easy.

 If you have a longer investment timeframe, you have more time to ride out larger ups and downs in your balance.
 This is good news because accepting those ups and downs comes with a higher potential return - that could mean more money for you to spend later.

-With a shorter investment timeframe we recommend that you don't take too much risk - while returns are likely to be lower, they will be more stable, giving you less chance of a drop in your balance before you come to make a withdrawal.
+With a shorter timeframe taking less risk becomes more important - while returns are likely to be lower, they will be more stable, giving you less chance of a drop in your balance before you come to make a withdrawal.

 You can change your fund using the ASB Mobile Banking App, FastNet Classic internet banking or by downloading the Change your fund form.